TortelloSte/TortelloSte/README.md

 - 👋 Hi, I’m @TortelloSte
 - 👀 I’m interested in Machine Learning, Domotics and Data Analysis | Blockchain, Smart Contract
-- 🌱 I’m currently working as Data Analyst using Python and Develop a Farmbot for LarioFiere
+- 🌱 I’m currently working as Data Analyst using Python and Develop a Farmbot
 - 📫 How to reach me: https://www.linkedin.com/in/stefano-perdicchia/

 <!---